deepenpatel3/GraphQL_project/README.md

 # Simulation of Handshake (joinhandshake.com) Using GraphQL

-In this project I have tried to replicate the Handshake (joinhandshake.com) where all the services offered by the Handshake for student and company is achieved using GraphQL(Data query and manipulation language).
+**In this project I have tried to replicate the Handshake (joinhandshake.com) where all the services offered by the Handshake for student and company is achieved using GraphQL(Data query and manipulation language).**

+Note: This project was mainly focused on GraphQL implementation, so I did not spend much time on Client Interfaces.<br>
+For projects with attractive, intuitive and user-focused client interfaces, please visit [AmazonReplica](https://github.com/deepenpatel3/AmazonReplica).

 ## Architecture Diagram
 <img width="602" alt="Screen Shot 2020-09-12 at 2 00 47 AM" src="https://user-images.githubusercontent.com/52833369/92991968-012ca500-f49c-11ea-96c9-a617e8f1736a.png">